 African sailing has a long history.
 People were probably using boats before the first people left Africa.
-At Blombos Cave in South Africa, people were fishing about 70,000 BC, and by the time people got to Southeast Asia about 40,000 BC they certainly had boats.
+At Blombos Cave in South Africa, people were fishing about 70,000 BC, and by the time people got to Southeast Asia about 40,000 BC they certainly had early boats.

 The earliest pictures of African boats are from about 4000 BC, when they appear in Egyptian rock carvings.
 Probably some of these early African boats had sails – at least, their neighbors in the Arabian peninsula already did.
 The boats may have been made of bundles of papyrus reeds.
 That’s how people built some early West Asian ships and Californian Native boats, because wood was too expensive.

 Brailing the sail